The 25 Top Causes of Car Accidents in the US

 While some of these car accident causes may seem obvious and redundant to experienced drivers, this list aims to educate all levels of drivers, from the teenage driver who just got his license, to the senior driver with 40 years experience behind the wheel.

 Learning to drive a car takes many instructional hours behind the wheel, especially if that driver wants to avoid causing automobile accidents.
 Let our Top 25 Causes of Car Accidents be your guide towards a lifetime of car accident prevention not just in San Diego, but anywhere.
-For the top causes of motorcycle accidents, click here.

 The Top Causes of Car Accidents on the Road